pierre-cm/galbe/docs/community/CONTRIBUTING.md

 ## Create an Issue

-If you encounter a bug, want to propose a new feature, or something that could be improved, please create an issue.
+If you encounter a bug, want to propose a new feature, or have an idea for improvement, please create an issue.
 Here's how:

 1. **Check Existing Issues**: Before creating a new issue, please search the [existing issues](https://github.com/pierre-cm/galbe/issues) to see if someone else has already reported the same problem or suggested the same feature.